Dhamma Articles And Talks By Subject

 - Those that live with disrespect for true teachers.

-- Those the five with disrespect for the Dhamma.
+- Those that five with disrespect for the Dhamma.

 - Those that live with disrespect for the Sangha.